honestbleeps/Reddit-Enhancement-Suite/README.md

     gulp clean

-cleans out the 'dist' directory
+cleans out the `dist/` directory

+    gulp <tasks> -b browser1 -b browser2

+can be used with any of the following tasks to specify individual browsers (chrome, firefox, safari, opera, or oblink), instead of performing the task(s) for all of them.

-    gulp <browsername>
+    gulp build

-Where <browsername> is either: chrome, firefox, safari, opera, oblink.
-This will build just one version of RES, based on what you enter.
-Run 'gulp clean' before running the above.
+builds RES, copying the resultant files into the `dist/` directory.
+It is recommended to run `gulp clean` first.

     gulp add-module --file module.js

 adds module.js, a new module, to the manifest for each browser.

 	gulp add-file --file hostname.js

 adds hostname.js, a new media host, to the manifest for each browser.

     gulp watch
-    or
-    gulp watch-<browsername>

-copies the extension files when anything changes.
+rebuilds the extension when anything changes.

+    gulp zip --zipdir /path/to/zip/directory

+compresses the build folders in `dist/` into .zip files.
+If no `--zipdir` is specified, the .zip files will be placed in `dist/zip/`.
+You must run `gulp build` first, otherwise there will be no files to zip.